Independent Auditors Report

 Other Matter

-Our aforesaid reports u/s 143(3)(i) of the Act on the adequacy and operating effectiveness of the internal financial controls with reference to financial statements in so far as it relates to one unit of the Companys Engineering (MICCO) Division is based on the corresponding report of the branch auditor of such unit.
+Our aforesaid reports u/s 143(3)(i) of the Act on the adequacy and operating effectiveness of the internal financial controls with reference to standalone financial statements in so far as it relates to the branch (Companys Engineering Division (MICCO) is based on the report of the branch auditor.
+Our opinion is not modified in respect of this matter.

 |